rodriguezmeza/cTreeBalls/tests/Readme_tutorial.txt

 $ man ../doc/man/cballs.1

-1. Seeing all the parameters:
+Read as thoroughly as needed in particular follow the examples at the end for reading files.

-2. Reading files
+2. To test cBalls:

-3. To test cBalls:
+$ cd ../tests
 $ ./run_all_tests

 or test individual cases: